shubhamshrma/Sales-Performance-Analysis-Tableau/README.md

 5. Add the year of sales to the view to identify trends and outliers.
 6. Add a filter so that the user can select one, more than one, or all years.
 7. Create a dashboard with this view.

+The dashboard is available on Tableau Public Server at https://public.tableau.com/profile/theshubhamsharma#!/vizhome/SalesPerfomance_16204595652720/SalesPerformancevsTarget